josephmalicke/malicke-org/docs/README.md

 This website is to document engineering efforts of Joseph Malicke, principal engineer.
 It is a working portfolio and learning tool.

+## Getting started
+1. Install `nvm` and `nvm use 20`
+1. `ncu -u && bun i && bun dev`

+## Deployment
+1. Create a migration with `bun run payload migrate:create`
+1. Migrate to production with ` bun run payload:prod migrate`

 ## Tech Stack
 NextJS, Tailwind, PayloadCMS with Postgres.
-Hosting on Vercel.
+Production environment is Vercel/Neon serverless database.

 ## Opinionated Recommendations